Envisitor/EDHangar/README.md

 # EDHangar
-A software to save your edshipyard or coriolis builds in a local database.
+A software to save your edshipyard and coriolis builds in a local database.